 The project must establish a proposition (position, case, project, hypothesis, thesis) and arrive at specific conclusions through multiple formats of representation/media (textual, graphic, spatial, material, etc.) Depending on the program concentration, project topic, and faculty advisor, the specific process and final format of the final project will vary.
 All Qualifying Projects are presented publicly.

-- Students must secure an advisor by the final add/drop date of the final semester, and submit a Declaration of Advisor form to the MDes Program Coordinator, Liz Thorstenson, at the MDes office or via email.
+- Students must secure an advisor and submit a Declaration of Advisor form by the final add/drop date of the final semester: September 21, 2019.
+Forms should be submitted to the MDes Program Coordinator, Liz Thorstenson, at the MDes office or via email.
 This document outlines terms, expectations, and deliverables.

-- Students must secure a panel of reviewers, consisting of at least three GSD faculty, and present the project prior to the last day of the semester (January 19, 2018 for Fall semester; May 9, 2018 for Spring semester).
+- Students must secure a panel of reviewers, consisting of at least three GSD faculty, and present the project prior to the last day of the semester: for Academic Year 2018-2019: January 18, 2019.

 Depending on the program concentration, project topic, and faculty advisor, the final format of the project will vary.
 The final format and submission of the project will include a range of multi-media formats: a video, book, a construction, an installation, an app, a website, etc., and my also include a written component.